cert-manager/website/content/docs/tutorials/getting-started-with-trust-manager/README.md

 In this tutorial we will be limiting the scope of our changes to only impact the `team-a` namespace.
 To get the most out of these features you will want to remove this limitation.

+**Note:** All resources provided are demonstrative and should be reviewed properly before using in production environments.

 ## Prerequisites